zessta/GenQ/JS_correct_incorrect.md

 ## Question 40: Middleware Pipeline
 **Question:**
-Create a middleware pipeline in JavaScript that allows chaining of multiple middleware functions to process a request and response object.
+Description: Create a middleware pipeline in JavaScript that allows chaining of multiple middleware functions to process a request and response object.
 The middleware should be executed in order, passing control to the next middleware in the chain.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)